-TEQSA is supporting providers to uphold academic integrity and address contract cheating, including through the development of education materials and sharing information about approaches to this issue, as well as working with providers and other stakeholders to support the implementation of these new laws.
+TEQSA is supporting providers to uphold academic integrity and address academic cheating, including through the development of education materials and sharing information about approaches to this issue, as well as working with providers and other stakeholders to support the implementation of these new laws.

 - Academic integrity experts advice hub